Ahmad791/Sealights/readme.md

 This is the homework I was assigned to.

-To install the Prerequisite you can run:

-    bash pre.sh

 1+2.
 Made the the Person and Employee classes in ClassPerson.ts ClassEmployee.ts respectively In order to test parts 1 and 2 you can run